kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

 may look to go long on strong currencies and short on weak currencies, whereas a contrarian trader might do the opposite in the hopes of mean reversion.

+One way I invisage using this tool is to validate the directional biases of positions my algoritms may form.
+Not only could this tool be used to confirm trending markets, but it could be used to deploy algorithms which thrive in ranging markets.
+While trends are most easily tackled by using a 200 period moving average, numerically detecting a ranging market is not so easy.
+However, the tool presented offers one way to do this.

+Compare this to simply using a 200EMA.

+Consider using the tool on multiple timeframes